MicrosoftDocs/VBA-Docs/api/Visio.IVBUndoUnit.UnitTypeCLSID.md

 ## Remarks

 If you are creating an undo unit for your solution, the **UnitTypeCLSID** property is one of the members of **IVBUndoUnit** that you must implement.
-You can use the **UnitTypeCLSID** value to identify your undo units.
-You can use the same CLSID for multiple undo units and use different values in the **UnitTypeLong** property.
+Use the **UnitTypeCLSID** value to identify your undo units.
+Use the same CLSID for multiple undo units and use different values in the **UnitTypeLong** property.

 The **UnitTypeCLSID** value is optional, and you can set the value to **Nothing** or to an empty string when you implement the property.